big-o/cherrypicker/README.rst

     pip install cherrypicker

-:mod:`cherrypicker` provides a chainable filter and extraction interface to allow you to easily pick out objects from complex structures and place them in a flat table.
+``cherrypicker`` provides a chainable filter and extraction interface to allow you to easily pick out objects from complex structures and place them in a flat table.
 It fills a similar role to jQuery in JavaScript, enabling you to navigate complex structures without the need for lots of complex nested for